 This site is dedicated to the business owner who finds him or herself facing seemingly insurmountable financial challenges.
 Whether your problem is real estate investments facing foreclosure, a retail or service operation with unmanageable debt, a construction company facing judgements and lawsuits, an internet company facing declining sales, or any other business confronting distress,… Read More »

-JULIANNE FRANK, J.D., is Founder and Counsel Emeritus at Markarian Frank & Hayes in South Florida.
+JULIANNE FRANK, J.D., is Founder and Counsel Emeritus at Markarian & Hayes in South Florida.
 Ms. Frank has been practicing exclusively in the areas of bankruptcy law and financial distress planning for more than 30 years.
 She is nationally certified by the American Board of Certification in both consumer and business bankruptcy.
-The… Read More »
+The interrelationship… Read More »

 This outline attempts to set forth a step by step procedural road map toward a successful chapter 7 filing.
 Below, we attempt to give you some understanding of the essential steps we take in determining if a Chapter 7 is right for you.
 We have outlined these steps as follows: We determine if bankruptcy is… Read More »